 No. All units in the Resale Pool are offered as is, with a fixed price.

-If you offered a unit and you want to move forward with a purchase, you will sign an offer and make a deposit of $500.
+If you submit an offer on a unit, and are selected to purchase the unit, you will be required to sign a Letter of Intent and make a deposit of $1,000.
 You may be required to enter into a Purchase and Sales Agreement.
-All buyers are required to obtain mortgage financing from a bank.
+All buyers are required to complete an approved First Time Homebuyer class and obtain conventional mortgage financing from a bank.
 The City can assist you in finding a mortgage product that works for you.
 Buyers must meet all terms and conditions of their mortgage lender.

 For information on the homebuying process, please click here.